Übung Political Sociology: Applied Causal Inference

 Course Structure and Requirements

-Class-time will consist of a mix of lecture, “live-coding” exercises, reading discussion, and student presentations of problem sets.
+Class-time will consist of a mix of lecture, “live-coding” exercises, reading discussion, group exercises, and student presentations of problem sets.

 To encourage class attendance, I will only post lecture slides and code examples after we have covered the material in class.